KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 always the controlling the informal economy and making it as small as possible as there will always be an informal economy.
 The vague argument of this model still being unrealistic could also be said, I guess.

 ## THIS IS A PROOF OF CONCEPT
 This entire thing is just a proof of concept at the end of the day, and the code and and everything else I supply to this repository will all just be very simple.
 For example, I am not going to be working on a system that tracks supplies, sends the data to a server to then run the code, and then makes a summary of important price changes, price info, marginal costs, and supply data into a pdf file to be viewed an monitored.
 I would just like to stress again, this is a proof of concept that the model could work.

-###NOT YET COMPLETED
+### NOT YET COMPLETED
 I would like to add the use of .csv files instead of the use of .txt files for obvious reasons.
-Also would like to change the code from C++ to R (the economists prefered programming language).
+Also would like to change the code from C++ to R (the e conomists prefered programming language).